greenfirn/Docker-Events/README.md

 - start/stop mining with active idle job Clore / Octaspace
 - main build install scripts in source folder
 - for ubuntu server 24.04 use image "ubuntu:24.04"
-- as placeholder idle job on Clore / Octaspace
+- placeholder idle job on Clore / Octaspace
 - or set something different in .conf
 - batch files can be used to send new .conf files to a list of rigs from windows pc
 - services assume .conf files are in /home/user/ and named rig-cpu.conf or rig-gpu.conf